mranosa/me/INTERVIEW_QUESTIONS.md

     - Removing as much noise as possible to attain hyper focus
 - Commited to help my employer achieve their goals
     - I do everything that is ethically possible to make the customer happy
-    - Ensure that I get things done in a timely manner
 - See to it that I create more value
     - Mindful about the work flow and the product
     - List existing pains and suggest solutions for it